isturm/portal-6.2-ce-ga6/README.md

 As a final step, the server must be registered in your Lecture2Go portal.
 Therefore login as Lecture2Go administrator.
 Now find the menu "My L2Go" -> "Streaming server".
 Streaming servers can be registered or edited here.

 ## 5. Download server
+In order for the uploaded media content - in /l2gomedia - to be visible for the download server, this directory must be imported e.g. via NFS and also mounted on /l2gomedia (If changed beforehand use new directory) .

+Install and activate the Tomcat Web server (e.g. SLES 11 using the installation tool YAST).

+Afterwards transfer the Lecture2Go download servlet into the webapps directory of the Tomcat server on the download machine.
+The servlet is located in the webapps directory of Lecture2Go portal server (see section 3).

+Copy the directory by using SCP-Command:

+your-lecture2go-portalserver:~ #  scp -r  -P \<Portnumber> /usr/local/l2go/portal-6.2-ce-ga6/tomcat-7.0.62/webapps/download username@your-lecture2go-downloadserver:/tomcat-base/webapps/

+To configure the servlet for database access, open the file /tomcat-base/webapps/download/WEB-INF/web.xml  and enter the following parameters (see next figure):

+    vRep = /l2gomedia

+Restart the Tomcat server so the new configurations are made effective.